bramtayl/LightQuery.jl/test/src/index.md

 │ 336776 │ 2013   │ 12     │ 31     │ missing  │ 830            │ missing   │
 ```

-You can also pass in keyword arguments to `sort!` via `orderby`, like
+You can also pass in keyword arguments to `sort!` via `order`, like
 `rev = true`.
 The difference from the dplyr output here is caused by how `sort!`
-handles missing data in Julia.
+handles missing data in Julia (I think).

 ```jldoctest dplyr
 julia> @> flights |>